 Use Java classes for importing, exporting, and manipulating strings.

-6.65 Modifying constants
+6.65 Modifying constants [UJO]

 6.65.1 Applicability to language

 Java provides a capability called reflection that allows constants that are declared final to be changed.
 Much like the use of sun.misc.Unsafe, a programmer must intentionally perform a series of steps to alter the value of an object marked final .
 In the interest of security, it is not uncommon that the use of the method needed to do this is forbidden by a security manager in many enterprise server environments.